flet-dev/website/docs/getting-started/python.md

 pyinstaller your_program.py
 ```

 Your bundled Flet app should now be available in `dist/your_program` folder.
-Try running the program to see it works.
+Try running the program to see if it works.

 On macOS/Linux: